Tourniquet (band): Lineup changes and death of Ted Kirkpatrick (2010–2022)

-Music
+Musical style

 Tourniquet's early albums are technical thrash metal and characterized by a dark atmosphere.
-The song writing is technically precise, and drummer Ted Kirkpatrick is known to play the guitar parts himself when he thinks that the other members' playing isn't precise enough.
+The songwriting is technically precise, and drummer Ted Kirkpatrick is known to play the guitar parts himself when he thinks that the other members' playing is not precise enough.
 Kirkpatrick's drumming incorporates poly-rhythms and peculiar, technical patterns.
-Their first album is influenced by 1980s speed metal, but on later releases the band began incorporating more classical music in their songwriting, most notably on the albums Psycho Surgery and Pathogenic Ocular Dissonance.
-This is mostly due to Ted Kirkpatrick's role as the main songwriter.
+The band's first album is influenced by 1980s speed metal, but on later releases the band began incorporating more classical music in their songwriting, most notably on the albums Psycho Surgery and Pathogenic Ocular Dissonance.
+This is mostly due to Kirkpatrick's role as the main songwriter.
 Kirkpatrick cites Beethoven, Bach, and other classical composers as some of his primary musical influences.
 While there are some progressive elements on Pathogenic Ocular Dissonance, such as on "The Skeezix Dilemma", their later releases Microscopic View of a Telescopic Realm and Where Moth and Rust Destroy have more marked progressive metal influences.

 Tourniquet's lyrical influences span a wide range; ranging from Old Testament narrative to medical allegories, to Edgar Allan Poe type descriptive horror.
 Many Kirkpatrick-penned lyrics incorporate medical terminology.
 Tourniquet has also dealt with unique social issues as well.
 "Ark of Suffering" (from Stop the Bleeding) generated significant attention by addressing animal abuse.
 "Ruminating Virulence" (from Pathogenic Ocular Dissonance) discusses the severely disabled.
 "Twilight" (from Vanishing Lessons) addresses the neglect of the elderly.
 All of these topics are addressed from a Biblical perspective.